 When our on-campus customers contact us to build a project, their focus, understandably, is on that project.
 Our focus is broad.
 We try to see each building project within the context of overall campus development.

-H-Stem Complex Project - Visit the project webpage to learn more about this $53.1 million capital outlay project which will span over several years.
-View project proposals, project milestones, and up-to-date information as the project progresses.
+Visit the H-Stem website to learn more about this $53.1 million capital outlay project which will span over several years.
+View the photo gallery, project milestones and up-to-date construction information, and learn about the teaching and research that is planned to take place in this new facility.